-More than 18,300 people have died with coronavirus in the Anglia region since the pandemic started in March 2020.
+More than 21,700 people have died with coronavirus in the ITV Anglia region since the pandemic started in March 2020.

-So far in October, 162 patients have died with Covid-19 in hospitals across the ITV Anglia region.
-There were 198 deaths in regional hospitals in October 2020.
+So far in May, 229 patients have died with Covid-19 in hospitals in the ITV Anglia region.
+In May 2021, 28 Covid patients died in the region's hospitals.

 The NHS releases daily figures of those dying in hospital with coronavirus and the Office for National Statistics (ONS) collates information on death registrations every week.

 The weekly data from the ONS includes people who have died in any location, not just hospitals.
 It includes deaths in care homes, hospices and those who die at home.
 It relies on the deaths being officially registered so there is a time lag of up to a fortnight before the information is released.

 The ONS data includes those who have died with Covid-19 mentioned on the death certificate.

 According to the ONS weekly figures released on Tuesday 17 May 2022 and covering the period up to 6 May 2022, the number of people dying with coronavirus in the Anglia region is still well below the peak in January 2021.

 In the four weeks to 6 May, 400 people died with Covid in the Anglia region.
 There were 504 deaths in the previous four-week period.

 At the peak of the second wave of the pandemic, nearly 1,500 people died with coronavirus in the Anglia region in a single week in January 2021.